dojot/docs/source/installation-guide.rst

   # Must be run from within the deployment repo

-  git checkout tag_name
+  git checkout tag_name -b branch_name

 For instance: ::

-  git checkout 0.1.0-dojot
+  git checkout 0.2.0 -b 0.2.0

 Or if you're brave enough: ::